QSHS: An Axion Dark Matter Resonant Search Apparatus: Receiver Electronics

 \section{Receiver Electronics}

 Figure \ref{fig:Receiver_Chain} is a schematic of the receiver electronics connected to the resonant cavity system.
+Vendor web sites supplied in the references contain detailed information of each component in the receiver chain.
 The variable-coupling port to the cavity feeds an ultra-low-noise amplifier housed in the magnetic field shield via a Low Noise Factory \cite{LowNoiseFactory} LNF-CIC4\_8A circulator.
 The ultra-low-noise amplifier may be one of several under development in the group, or this stage may be bypassed, in which case the signal feeds directly to the input of the first cryogenic HFET amplifier mounted at the $\rm 4\,K$ stage.
-A second Low Noise Factory\cite{LowNoiseFactory} LNF-CIC4\_8A circulator provides isolation between the ultra-low-noise amplifier output and the input to the HFET amplifier stages.
+A second Low Noise Factory \cite{LowNoiseFactory} LNF-CIC4\_8A circulator provides isolation between the ultra-low-noise amplifier output and the input to the HFET amplifier stages.
 The HFET amplification consists of two Low Noise Factory LNF-LNC4\_8G \cite{LowNoiseFactory} amplifiers in series, each having a bandwidth of $\rm 4-8\,GHz$ and providing $\rm 40\,dB$ of gain.
 The output of the second of these HFET amplifiers is fed through a vacuum feed-through to a Low Noise Factory \cite{LowNoiseFactory} LNF-LNR4\_8F room temperature microwave amplification stage, providing a further $\rm 44\,dB$ of gain at room temperature.
 A cryogenic RF switch allows for swept transmission measurements of the cavity between the weak and variable ports or a reflection measurement off the variable port to verify critical coupling.
 A room temperature RF switch allows the receiver chain output to feed either the second port of an Anritsu vector network analyser or the room temperature heterodyne receiver apparatus.
 A Polyphase Microwave \cite{polyphase} IRM4080B image-reject mixer down-converts power from a band around the cavity $\rm TM_{010}$ mode frequency $\nu_0$ to an intermediate frequency (IF) centered at $\rm 10.7\,MHz$.

+The dominant sources of noise in cavity axion searches are Johnson noise from the cavity walls and broadband electronic noise added by the components of the receiver electronics.
+We therefore aspire to run as cold of a resonator as we can, and to develop and use the lowest possible noise readout electronics.
+The noise contribution of each component in the receiver chain is divided by the gain of all the previous amplification stages, so that in practice only the first couple of amplification stages make significant contributions to the overall noise temperature.